NuKeeperDotNet/NuKeeper/site/content/platform/github.md

 title: "Github"
 ---

 NuKeeper has extended Github support.
-This means NuKeeper can create PR's to a *single* bitbucket repository, update all repositories within a whole organization or on an entire Github server.
+This means NuKeeper can create PR's to a *single* github repository, update all repositories within a whole organization or on an entire Github server.
 The only requirement is that we have a valid personal access token(PAT).

 ## Getting a token